Top 6 Values For Kids To Build Their Character

 By Dr Priscilla J S Selvaraj • 8 min read

 Children’s material comfort, educational requirements, emotional needs, career aspirations – today, parents may put in every effort to ensure that they meet all these and more.
-But, how much do they focus on imparting morals to their children?
+But, how much do they focus on imparting values to their children?
 In a materialistic world that is ruled by audio-visual and social media, parents have an important role to play in bringing up children with good values and ethics.
 In the article, 'Becoming Moral: Introduction to the Special Issue on Early Moral Development', published in the Journal Human Development (Sept 2018), Judith G Smetana et. al provide evidence from their program of research that children’s ability to make distinctively moral judgments typically emerges around 3 years of age.
 So, shouldn't parents begin teaching values to their children early on?

 1. Be a role-model: This is the most important step.
 Be clear about your own sense of right and wrong, and establish the right standards for your child.
 Ensure that you practise what you preach.
-If you do not uphold morals and principles in your day-to-day life but insist that your child does so, you would be sending across confusing messages to your little one.
+If you do not uphold values and principles in your day-to-day life but insist that your child does so, you would be sending across confusing messages to your little one.
 Also, there is the risk of your preschooler viewing you as a hypocrite.
 Remember, parental influence is very strong on a child when it comes to ethics and morals.